-We offer jewellery with both natural ethically sourced gemstones of great quality and lab-grown gemstones with similar or exceeding them characteristics.
+We offer jewellery with both natural ethically sourced gemstones and lab-grown gemstones with similar or exceeding them in quality and appearance characteristics.

 The hydrothermal growth process is slow and expensive but it creates excellent quality gems which almost indistinguishable from natural gems even under the microscope.
 Because this process requires heat and pressure, it imitates the conditions deep in the earth that result in the formation of natural gems.
 Nutrients are dissolved in a water solution, and then synthetic crystals form as the solution cools.
 It’s the only method for successfully growing quartz and the best way of growing emeralds, corundum and other gems.

 Growing a gem by the flux growth method also requires patience and significant investment.
 Crystal growth can take up to a year, and the equipment is very expensive.
 But the results are well worth the time and effort.
 Emerald, ruby, sapphire, alexandrite, and spinel can be created through a flux-growth process.